-We’re often asked about how easy is it to bathe our African Pygmy Hedgehog, as it looks difficult considering their prickly quills.
+We’re often asked about how easy is it to bathe our hedgehog, as it looks difficult considering their prickly quills.
 We found it’s not too difficult to give them a bath as long as you follow some ground rules.

 How often do you bathe your hedgehog?
 Hedgehogs need to be bathed at least once a month, with twice a month being common.
 Bathing can be done more often if the hedgehog gets dirty much more quickly, as long as the hedgehog doesn’t end up with their skin becoming too dry from the extra bathing.

 It’s important to note, the cleanliness of this cage also plays an important part in us being able to maintain the fortnightly baths.
 If we didn’t have our daily poop cleaning, midweek light cleaning and weekly full cleaning then he’d get a lot grubbier and we’d be forced into giving him a bath.